-Code42 for Enterprise supports backing up network attached storage (NAS) on OS X and Linux.
+Code42 for Enterprise supports backing up network attached storage (NAS) on Mac and Linux.
 Storage must be mounted in order for the Code42 app to access it.
 This article provides resources for mounting NAS on the supported operating systems.

 Code42 for Enterprise doesn't support backing up mapped drives on Windows.
 This is due to an OS-level restriction built into Windows.